cyu/cyu.github.com/_posts/2006-05-15-google-reader-remixed.markdown

 Since the thought of going back to the classic 2- or 3-pane reader makes me want to stop reading RSS altogether, I decided to give the <a href="http://www.niallkennedy.com/blog/archives/2005/12/google_reader_a.html">Google Reader API</a> a shot and see if I could come up with a UI that would better suit my reading habits.

-The result of a few days of work resulted in this <a title="Drag this bookmarklet to your toolbar" href="//codeeg.com/readerfp/readerfp.js'); document.body.appendChild(element)})())">Reader FP</a> bookmarklet.
+The result of a few days of work resulted in this <a href="https://gist.github.com/812476">Reader FP</a> bookmarklet.
 While there's still a lot of work to be done to make this the UI I originally envisioned, it is currently usable for me as a replacement for the current Google Reader UI.
 Here are some of its features:
 <ul>
 	<li>The colors are a little softer on the eyes</li>
 	<li>The fonts are larger (again better for my eyes)</li>